Blog

 Z

-The first offshore wind farm was built in 1991 in Denmark
+The first offshore wind farm was built in 1991 in Denmark.

 Offshore wind power in Europe and elsewhere

 By 2050, the European Union aims to achieve its goal of carbon neutrality.
-To achieve this, renewable energy production capacity must of course continue to grow.
-In this respect, large-scale projects tend to keep this promise.
-This is the case, for example, of the Seagreen project,the largest offshore wind farm inScotland, which started on August 22, when the first of 114 turbines was commissioned.
-Located about 27 kilometers off the coast of Angus, the 1,075 megawatt (MW) wind farm (designed to power the equivalent of 1.6 million homes) will be the world's deepest fixed-foundation wind farm, with a water depth of 59 meters.)
+To do this, renewable energy production capacity must of course continue to develop.
+As such, large-scale projects tend to keep this promise.
+This is the case, for example, of the Seagreen project, the largest offshore wind farm in Scotland which started up on August 22, the date on which the first wind turbine out of 114 was put into service.
+About 27 kilometers off the coast of Angus County, the park with a total capacity of 1,075 megawatts (MW) (planned to power the equivalent of 1.6 million homes) will be the deepest in the world on a fixed foundation with 59 meters water depth).
 It is expected to be fully operational in the first half of 2023.

 logo-am